 - Note taker service

 New students should contact the DSP&S Office at 626-914-8675 before enrolling to allow sufficient time to arrange for requested services.

 Extended Opportunity Programs & Services/Cooperative Agencies Resources for Education (EOP&S/CARE) helps community college students from economically and educationally disadvantaged backgrounds achieve their academic and career goals.
-The support services consist of information and assistance in admissions, enrollment, financial aid, assessment, and selecting a major and/or a career.
+The EOP&S/CARE Program is a counseling program designed to provide information and assistance in admissions, enrollment, financial aid, assessment, and selecting a major and/or a career.

 EOP&S also provides: